unifie-cloud/u-store/README.md

 </p>

 - Simplest way to get SaaS cloud with own UI and business logic for your software.
-- Allow tp build cloud SaaS platform from any software to drive more usage, unlock more revenue and grow faster.
+- Allow to build cloud SaaS platform from any software to drive more usage, unlock more revenue and grow faster.

 Please star ⭐ the repo if you want us to continue with unifie-store! 😀